yourhead/StacksAPI/_controls/detail/index.md

 ---

 A toggle button specifically for showing more details.
 It behaves exactly like a checkbox (and it's value **can** be used in template variables just like a checkbox) but it has a UI that is simple.
-It does not display a title, but does have a tooltip for explaination.
+It does not display a title, but does have a tooltip for explanation.